musaab03/backend-project/README.md

 API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

-The API is hosted at this address, [https://houseofgamesbackendapi.herokuapp.com](https://houseofgamesbackendapi.herokuapp.com)
+The API is hosted at the following address [https://houseofgamesbackendapi.herokuapp.com](https://houseofgamesbackendapi.herokuapp.com)

 Database used will be PSQL (version 12.12), using [node-postgres](https://node-postgres.com/) (version 8.7.3) to interact with it.

 ## Setting up environment

+1) First, fork the repo to your own account
+2) Clone the repo on to your local machine with the following line, **git clone https://github.com/musaab03/backend-api**

 Create 2 .env files (.env.test & .env.development)